 What is Discovery in a Personal Injury Case?

 The legal version of discovery is actually kind of close to the everyday meaning of the word.
-Think of it like this: when an Oregon personal injury attorney “discovers” evidence in a case, he or she shares it with the opposing party.
+Think of it like this: when a Portland personal injury attorney “discovers” evidence in a case, he or she shares it with the opposing party.
 Discovery was put in place to help ensure a fair, speedy, and less expensive trial.

 Discovery in a personal injury case can take several forms.
 In Oregon state courts, discovery is governed by the Oregon Rules of Civil Procedure, and can include:

 - Depositions (sworn oral testimony taken before trial)

 - Production (making documents or items available for copying, including electronic information)

 - Requests for admission (asking the other party to agree to certain facts in writing)

 Privileged information is protected from discovery in a personal injury case, including private conversations between a client and his or her attorney, the attorney’s work product and trial preparation materials.
 Discovery in a personal injury case is also limited to matters relevant to the case.
 Lawyers are ethically bound to conduct discovery honestly and diligently while protecting attorney-client confidentiality at all times.

 Read more about the discovery process, and then look for other information that can help you in your case.